Introduction

 - Step 3: Closing income summary account:

-In this step, we would need to transfer the Income Summary account to retained earnings.
-The Debit or Credit of Income Summary account depends the difference between step 1 and step 2 above.
-If the balance of such account in step 1 is higher than that in step 2, that means the net balance would be on Credit.
+In this step, we need to transfer the Income Summary account to retained earnings.
+The Debit or Credit of Income Summary account depends on the difference between step 1 and step 2 above.
+If the balance of such an account in step 1 is higher than that in step 2, that means the net balance would be on Credit.
 Thus to close this, we shall need to record on Debit and vice versa.

-In the case of ABC Co above, the sum of step 1 is greater than step 2; thus the closing entries in the step would be as follow:
+In the case of ABC Co above, the sum of step 1 is greater than step 2; thus, the closing entries in the step would be as follow:

-Debit | Credit | |
+Account Name | Debit | Credit |

 US$ | US$ | |